MarineEvoEcoLab/PublicResourceSection/README.md

 # Public Resources

-Two anthropogenic stressors that are largely coupled together and driven by diel cycling via respiration and photosynthesis include low dissolved oxygen (hypoxia) and ocean acidification.
-However, it is relatively unknown what the cumulative effects of these stressors are and, in particular, for marine organisms that experience discrete life stages. **An aquatic system was delevoped in the Puritz Lab to invesitigate the cumulative impacts of hypoxia and ocean acidification at early life stages (Larval and Juvenile) in the Eastern oyster**.
-This repository  MarineEvoEcoLab/PublicResourceSection provides information on the materials and methods used in that aquatic system.
+**An aquatic system was delevoped in the Puritz Lab to invesitigate the cumulative impacts of hypoxia and ocean acidification at early life stages (Larval and Juvenile) in the Eastern oyster**.
+This repository provides information on the materials and methods used in that aquatic system.

 ## Resource 1
 ### Experimental Flow-through Sea Water System to diurnally cycle pH and dissolved oxygen